 Your I-20 or DS-2019 is only valid as long as you are a continuing, full-time student in your degree program, or on your approved post-completion training.
 If you graduate early, your I-20 or DS-2019 will be shortened to the last day of your final semester of enrollment.
 If your final semester is Summer you MUST be enrolled in Summer!
 You must notify BIO of your early completion in order to avoid overstaying.
 If you need more time to complete your program, apply for an Extension of Program BEFORE the current completion date on your I-20 or DS-2019.

 Before any international travel, review the necessary travel documents and obtain a travel signature from BIO.
-Travel endorsements are valid for one year during the program of study, but BIO recommends to obtain a new signature every 10 months.
+Travel endorsements are valid for one year during the program of study, but BIO recommends obtaining a new signature every 10 months.
 Exception: Travel endorsements during F-1 post-completion OPT/STEM are only valid for 6 months.

 - F-1s have a 60 day grace period following the end of the program of study or authorized OPT Post-Completion Training.
 F-1’s may use the grace period to depart the U.S., continue studies via Change of Level or Transfer, or apply for Post-Completion OPT employment.